Updated: April 30, 2020

 In addition to the ACA Directory of U.S. tax return preparers servicing Americans abroad which we recommend, Democrats Abroad also wishes to highlight the U.S. banking product arranged by ACA for Americans abroad through the State Department Federal Credit Union, which does not require a U.S. residential address.

-Americans abroad eligible for the CARES Act Recovery Rebate who do not have a U.S. bank account to facilitate the efficient delivery of the payment may be interested in the accounts available through this program.
+Americans abroad are eligible for the CARES Act Recovery Rebate who do not have a U.S. bank account to facilitate the efficient delivery of the payment may be interested in the accounts available through this program.

 Help Us Help You

 The Democrats Abroad Taxation Task Force is interested in information and reporting about coronavirus aid programs enacted in other countries to support citizens through the Coronavirus lockdown.
-We have be reading about support packages proposed or put in place in Germany, France, the EU in addition to the UK, Australia, Canada and Singapore.
+We have been reading about support packages proposed or put in place in Germany, France, the EU in addition to the UK, Australia, Canada and Singapore.

 Knowing what is accessible to Americans living abroad will be essential to making a persuasive case for further access for Americans abroad to CARES Act aid and relief mechanisms and any future aid packages.
 Reports suggest there will be a 4th and 5th aid package coming.